References to fields, measures, and variables

 If the name is found inside an aggregation function, a field has precedence over a variable.

-If the name is found outside an aggregation function, a measure has precedence over a variable, which in turn has precedence over a field.
+If the name is found outside an aggregation function, a measure label has precedence over a variable name, which in turn has precedence over a field name.

 Rules for expressions

 The following rules apply for chart expressions:

 If a field reference isn’t wrapped in an aggregation function, the Only() function is used by the engine.